 The story begins with a thesis

 In late 2000, Lattner joined the University of Illinois at Urbana-Champaign as a research assistant and M.Sc. student.
 While working with Vikram Adve, he designed and began implementing LLVM, an innovative infrastructure for optimizing compilers, which was the subject of his 2002 M.Sc. thesis.
 He completed his Ph.D. in 2005, researching new techniques for optimizing pointer-intensive programs and adding them to LLVM.
-Continue reading “Chris Lattner, the young developer who made a revolution in the C++ world.”
+Continue reading “Chris Lattner: Revolutionizing the C++ World”

 How many times do you read “C++ is dead” or “Is the C programming language still used?”, but in the reality they still very popular.

 And how many times we read “WOW this newcomer programming language is the best”, but after few years nothing really happens and the new language decrease in popularity.
 However, there are some exceptions, the most interesting one is python which rise from a not widely used scripting language to a very popular programming language.
-Continue reading “Crossing the chasm theory could explains the C longevity, the C++ reborn and the python rising.”
+Continue reading “Chasm Theory: Exploring C Longevity, C++ Rebirth & Python’s Rise”

 Defensive programming with new C++ standards